null

 What affects the color variations under the above angular ranges?

-Generally, we view things when light, natural or artificial, from above bounces off their surface.
+Generally, we view things when natural or artificial light from above bounces off their surface.
 Either way, it comes in various wavelengths.
 Diamonds tend to absorb direct light from higher angular ranges.
-On the other hand, the low angles are mostly influenced by indirect light.
-Indirect light refers to the light that bounces off a secondary object and is less intense than direct light.
+On the other hand, the low angles are influenced mainly by indirect light.
+Indirect light is the light that bounces off a secondary object and is less intense than direct light.

-If an observer is viewing a diamond from a close range, the light directly above the diamond will be blocked.
+If an observer views a diamond from a close range, the light directly above the diamond will be blocked.
 That light would penetrate the diamond as a blue color.
-Contrary to expectations, the blue color is considered a negative quality since it resembles shadowing.
+Contrary to expectations, blue is a negative quality since it resembles shadowing.
 To redeem the value of that diamond, the blue color would need to be balanced off with light.
 As such, a contrast is created between the dark blue hues and the light areas, thereby making diamonds twinkle.
-Now, to improve the twinkle (also known as scintillation), the diamond should be well cut so that it can display all the colors coded in the ASET.
+To improve the twinkle (known as scintillation), the diamond should be well cut to display all the colors coded in the ASET.

 For a perfectly cut diamond, red will usually overshadow the other colors.
-However, the diamond will still feature some green, blue, and reduced light leakage.
+However, the diamond still features green, blue, and reduced light leakage.
 On the other hand, fancy-shaped diamonds often display more green color in their ASET imaging.
 Such cuts also feature asymmetrical contrast patterning due to their poor cutting expertise.

 Versions of the ASET Device

 The ASET device comes in various shapes and forms.
 However, the most common variants are the desktop and handheld models.
 Other types are generally improvised from either of these two.
-In terms of light analysis, an ASET device could either feature a back-lighter dark background.
-The backlit background reveals light leakage as white, whereas the dark background versions show the light leakages as black.
+Regarding light analysis, an ASET device could feature a back-lighter dark background.
+The backlit experience reveals light leakage as white, whereas the dark background versions show the light leakages as black.

 In a desktop ASET, the evaluators place a diamond on the glass upside down.
 Afterward, they surround the diamond with a black cover.
 The cover acts as the background, from which light leakage will appear black.
 A set of mirrors are positioned inside the desktop ASET.
 The mirrors bounce and project the image through the viewing window and onto the viewer’s eyes.

 Though it takes time to grasp, the handheld ASET is easier to use than its desktop counterpart.
-While inspecting diamonds using the handheld ASET, you can decide whether to use a portable light source or not.
+While inspecting diamonds using the handheld ASET, you can decide whether to use a portable light source.
 The diamond is placed upright.
-As white is the background color, any backlighting will result in whitish light leakage.
+As white is the background color, any backlighting will leak whitish light.

 Using an ASET tool is a thorough and precise procedure.
-The process entails a ray-tracing of a diamond’s 3D model.
-As the software measures the physical aspects such as symmetry, it also captures the diamond’s light-handling features.
+The process entails a ray tracing of a diamond’s 3D model.
+As the software measures the physical aspects, such as symmetry, it also captures the diamond’s light-handling features.
 Finally, the software generates ASET images of the stone.
 An ASET image will show results based on four variables: light performance, physical symmetry, optical symmetry, and the cutter’s expertise.
-The image may be incorporated into a diamond grading report in the form of ASET light maps.
+The image may be incorporated into a diamond grading report as ASET light maps.
 But in most cases, the data obtained is transferred manually to a diamond grading report.